Arizona Hiking Guide

 Carry plenty of water on your hike.
 A good rule of thumb is 16 ounces of water per three miles.
 Multiply that by 1.5 to 2 for summer hikes or if you’ll be hiking terrain with steep inclines.

-Tip: In summer months, freeze a bottle of water, or two, ahead of time to carry with you.
+Tip: In summer months, freeze a bottle of water or two ahead of time to carry with you.

-Holding an ice cold bottle to your head or back of your neck provides instant relief from the heat.
+Holding an ice-cold bottle to your head or back of your neck provides instant relief from the heat.
 As the ice thaws, you’ll have cold, fresh water to quench your thirst.

-If you’re hiking more than a 2 or 3 miles, it’s smart to pack a few snacks, too.
+If you’re hiking more than 2 or 3 miles, it’s smart to pack a few snacks, too.
 Opt for foods high in sodium to retain water and carbs for quick boosts of energy.

 Know your limitations and stay within them